 The post below will walk you through the steps on how to do this conversion.

-Simply put your chances of approval for a Chase Business Credit Card hinges on whether or not you are below 5/24.
+Simply put, your chances of approval for a Chase Business Credit Card hinge on whether you are below 5/24.

 Chase Bank’s 5/24 Rule

-Your 5/24 status is a critical variable to be aware of before applying for Chase Credit Cards, including the recommended Chase Ink Business® Credit Cards above.
+Knowing your 5/24 status is critical before applying for Chase Credit Cards, including the recommended Chase Ink Business Credit Cards above.

 Chase instantly rejects applications if you have applied and gotten approved for five personal credit cards across all banks in the past 24 months.